evilpaper/acme/README.md

 ```

 Note: Unlike create-react-app, we need to run the dev command, not start.
 The start command is used to run a production server.

+## Issues experienced and how to resolve them

+Needed to rebuild bcrypt (a compiled binary) after changing Node.js version.
+In case you get an error saying something like "Error: Cannot find module...bcrypt...node" chances are you experienced the same.
+If so, run `pnpm rebuild` to fix it.

 ## License